godotengine/godot-docs/learning/scripting/gdscript/gdscript_advanced.rst

 -----

 This tutorial aims to be a quick reference for how to use GDScript more efficiently.
-It focuses in common cases specific to the language, but also covers a lot related to using dynamically typed languages.
+It focuses on common cases specific to the language, but also covers a lot of information on dynamically typed languages.

-It's meant to be specially useful for programmers without previous or little experience of dynamically typed languages.
+It's meant to be specially useful for programmers with little or no previous experience with dynamically typed languages.

 Dynamic nature
 --------------